JJBR13/Justin-Brown-milestone-project-one/README.md

     + [Logo Creation](#logo-creation)

-# User Eperience
+# User Experience

-## User Stroies
+## User Stories

 ### Holiday Bound Clients

-*These are useres already looking for a holiday been refered by family, friends who have already used the service.*
+*These are users already looking for a holiday or been referred by family, friends or existing clients.*

-*Want to see varity and style of campervans advalible to hire.
+* Want to see variety and style of campervans available to hire.
-*Information on the different vans, allowing educated choice that best suits them.
+* Information on the different vans, allowing educated choice that best suits them.
-*Easy viewing, not stressfull allowing easy contact to be hire desired van for my adventure.
+* Easy viewing, not stressful and allowing easily contactable.

 ### Limited Holiday Options

-*Defining the user that may have limitting factors for their holiday away, for example: hates flying or not wanting to leave the contry.*
+*Defining the user that may have limiting factors for their holiday away.
+For example,someone who dislikes flying or leave wanting a domestic holiday.*

-* Able get a taste of whether this is something for me.
+* I want a taste of whether this is a holiday I want to go on.
-* Be able to contact support with easy, with concerns or questions may need answered.
+* Be able to contact support with easily, with concerns or questions that may need answers.
 * See previous customer comments, allowing trust within the company.

 ### Travel broker

-*Travel agents that work close with the company to book out vans through the year*
+*Travel agents who collaborate with the company to book vans throughout the year*

-* Travel compainies within the industary that use Luv 4-Wheels to provide options to prosective clients as holiday option.
+* There are travel companies within the industry that use Luv 4-Wheels to provide options to prospective clients as a holiday option.
-* Easy navigating site to me able to show prospective clients the holiday services offered
+* Easy to navigate site to be able to show prospective clients the holiday services offered.
-* Up to date gallery of images of van and locations travel to create insight and hype to the customer
+* Up-to-date gallery of images of the van and locations travelled to create insight and hype for the customer.

 ## Design